 Interactive Brokers money transfers

 The goal of this guide is review how to use an Interactive Brokers account to transfer and exchange currency from one country to another.
-We will discuss carefully the advantages (low fees, transparency, control) and things to consider (requires some work, there may be activity fees, you need bank accounts in your name).
+We will discuss carefully the advantages (low fees, transparency, control) and aspects to consider (requires some work, there may be activity fees, you need bank accounts in your name).
 Check the life exchange rates below.

 Interactive Brokers is by far the cheapest way (often 5-10 times cheaper than Wise/TransferWise) to transfer large sums from one country to another.
 However, you should read carefully through all the Aspects to consider below!

 If you are moving from one country to another, you will often need to transfer money between the two countries.
 This typically involves a transfer fee (intermediate banks, wire transfer etc.) and an exchange fee (commission, markup from the current market rate etc.).
 For most major currencies Interactive Brokers offers BY FAR the best available option.
 The total fee compared to the rate quoted online (e.g. on Google) is 2 USD for amounts up to 100,000 USD and 0.002% or less for larger amount.
 See the official information below:

 Currency exchange commissions.
 You should note that one basis point (p=0.01%) represents 0.01%=0.0001.